agaveplatform/science-apis/README.md

 ### DNS

-Finally, to make networking a little simpler, and to avoid diving into the rabbit hole that is overlay networking, please add `docker.example.com` to your `/etc/hosts` file.
-This hostname will be used throughout the documentation to avoid problems with service discovery, firewalls, NAT, and philosophical differences in the way different operating system differences handle networking.
+Finally, to make networking a little simpler, and to avoid diving into the rabbit hole that is overlay networking, please edit your Docker host's `/etc/hosts` file  add the following hostnames as aliases to the host ip address in  to your docker host's ip address  file.
+This hostname will be used throughout the documentation to avoid problems with service discovery, firewalls, NAT, and philosophical differences in the way different operating systems handle networking.

 ### Third-party services